A Guide to the best Australian Beaches

 Bells Beach, courtesy pic by stamina plus100 via Flickr

 Along the Great Ocean Road, one of the world most spectacular Australian coastal drive, there are many lookouts for gorgeous panorama, do not miss out on taking pictures of this unique coastal scenery.
 The water may be rough on windy days as well as peaceful and calm like in this picture below.

 Great Ocean Road, courtesy pic by Tanya Ann via Flickr

 The best way to visit the Great Ocean Road is to hire a car a leave form Melbourne, a 2-3 days tour will be ideal.
 Do not try to see it all in one day, it stretches for over 300 km with so much to see, take your time and you will be definitely rewarded by its natural treasures.

-Along the coast, you will come across several seaside resort towns such as Lorne and Apollo Bay with stunnig beaches for perfect seaside relaxation.
-Make sure you also stop at the Otway National Park, one of the Australia's best rainforest scenery in the nearby Otway Ranges.
+Along the coast, you will come across several seaside resort towns such as Lorne and Apollo Bay with stunning beaches for perfect seaside relaxation.
+Make sure you also stop at the Otway National Park, one of Australia’s best rainforest scenery in the nearby Otway Ranges.

 Great Ocean Road

 Tasmania is known internationally as the “Australia’s Natural State” and in Australia is promoted as the “Island of Inspiration“.
 40% of the island is protected with World Heritage Areas, national parks, rainforest and marine reserves.
 This is a guide to the best Tasmania Beaches.